 The majority of Lampix’s resources are focused on software development rather than hardware, since the heart of its technology lies in machine learning and machine vision.
 For Hardware Lead Dzmitry Varhan, this meant he had to be very hands-on in both engineering and supply chain management activities which was time consuming.

-“There was not much infrastructure support for hardware,” shares Dzmitry.
+“There was not much infrastructure support for hardware,” said Varhan.
 “I was the one who had to reach out to different suppliers, vet them and build out a network step by step.”